 Cooking Bison vs Beef

 Cooking bison is similar to cooking wild game.
 With a low-fat content, and scarce marbling, the meat will dry out much quicker than beef.
 It is recommended that you cook bison slower and at a lower temperature for the best results.
+Bison meat is second to none with the health benefits of low fat and cholesterol while being high in iron, B12 and digestible proteins.
+Bison meat is also non allergenic.

 Internal Temperature Guide